ZerBea/hcxdumptool/README.md

 --------------

 * knowledge of radio technology
 * knowledge of electromagnetic-wave engineering
 * detailed knowledge of 802.11 protocol
 * detailed knowledge of key derivation functions
 * detailed knowledge of Linux
 * operatingsystem: Linux distribution, Kernel >= 5.10
 * recommended: Arch Linux on notebooks and desktop systems, Arch Linux Arm on Raspberry Pi >= ARMv7 systems, Raspbian OS Lite on Raspberry Pi ARMv6 systems
 * chipset must be able to run in monitor mode.
 Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset

-* driver must support monitor mode as well as full packet injection and ioctl() system calls
+* driver must (mandatory) support monitor mode as well as full packet injection and ioctl() system calls
 * driver must not depend on NETLINK (libnl)
 * gcc >= 11 recommended (deprecated versions are not supported: https://gcc.gnu.org/)
 * libopenssl (>= 3.0) and openssl-dev installed
 * pkg-config installed
 * Raspberry Pi A, B, A+, B+, Zero (WH).
 (Recommended: Zero (WH) or A+, because of a very low power consumption), but notebooks and desktops will work, too.
 * GPIO hardware mod recommended (push button and LED) on Raspberry Pi
 * to allow 5/6GHz packet injection, it is mandatory to uncomment a regulatory domain that support this: /etc/conf.d/wireless-regdom

 If you decide to compile latest git head, make sure that your distribution is updated to latest version.